Eschenbach returns and the Jussens make a fine CSO debut with Mozart

 Photo: Todd Rosenberg

 The concert led off with “Dreaming by the Fireside,” the second Interlude from Richard Strauss’s Intermezzo.
 For many, the interludes are more memorable than the vocal sections of this talky opera.
-Eschenbach drew radiant string playing in this lovely music, building inexorably to a majestic peak and then descending to a serene ncoda.
+Eschenbach drew radiant string playing in this lovely music, building inexorably to a majestic peak and then descending to a serene coda.

 Beethoven’s “Pastoral” symphony (No 6) closed the concert.

-Eschenbach took an expansive view of the opening movement—all repeats observed— underlining the subtle scoring and harmonic developments in a way that kept one’s attention even in this familiar music.
+Eschenbach took an expansive view of the opening movement—all repeats observed—underlining the subtle scoring and harmonic developments in a way that kept one’s attention even in this familiar music.
 In the ensuing “Scene by the Brook,” the principal woodwinds delivered apt gracious charm not least in the avian cadenza near the end of the movement.

 William Welter’s liquid oboe playing illuminated the rustic village musicians in the third movement and Eschenbach led a storm that was imposing and effective without being overly cataclysmic.
 Perhaps the conductor’s emphatic style missed some of the benedictory glow of the finale but the excellent ensemble playing nicely rounded off this warm and generous Beethoven performance.